 - 1. As equations in an initial equation section or as assignments in an initial algorithm section.
 The equations and assignments in these initial sections are purely algebraic, stating constraints between the variables at the initial time instant.
 It is not allowed to use when-clauses in these sections. - 2.
-For a non-discrete-time Real variable vc, the equation pre(vc) = vc is added to the initialization equations.
+For a non-discrete (that is continuous-time) Real variable vc, the equation pre(vc) = vc is added to the initialization equations.